Are you a health care worker? We’d love to hear from you. Email editor at northcarolinahealthnews.org

 More places for forensic evaluations

 The committee also wants the General Assembly to look deeper into the possibility of creating more forensic units around the state that could focus on evaluation, and on helping people with intellectual disabilities function better.
-That
+That [pullquote_left]”There was a good deal of learning going on in this room and some real compromises taking place”[/pullquote_left]would take more money dedicated to the Department of Health and Human Services, something welcomed by advocates.

 “We do need a separate forensic unit for people with intellectual disabilities so that they don’t get overwhelmed,” said Julia Adams, lobbyist for the ARC, an organization that works with people with developmental disabilities.